hasura/ndc-open-api-lambda/docs/documentation.md

 ### Saving User Changes

-When re-introspecting the connector, user changes in `functions.ts` can be preserved by adding an `@save` JS Doc Tag to the documentation comment of a function.
-This will ensure that that function is not overwritten and the saved function will be added if missing in the newly generated `functions.ts`
+When re-introspecting the connector, user changes in `functions.ts` can be preserved by adding an `@save` JS Doc Tag to the documentation comment of a statement. `@save` is currently supported for the following statements:
+- functions
+- variable/constant declarations.

+This will ensure that the statements marked with `@save` are not overwritten and the saved statements will be added if missing in the newly generated `functions.ts`

 Example